International Students

 F-1 Visa

-Students enrolled in a U.S. school on a F-1 visa that is valid through August 2024 can legally stay in the United States for the summer.
+Students enrolled in a U.S. school on a F-1 visa that is valid through August 2026 can legally stay in the United States for the summer.
 Students should contact the international adviser at their current school to complete the appropriate paperwork necessary for extending training and education over the summer.

-Students enrolled in a U.S. school on an F-1 visa that is not valid through August 2024 will need to either enroll in a school for the fall of 2024 or apply for Optional Practical Training (OPT).
+Students enrolled in a U.S. school on an F-1 visa that is not valid through August 2026 will need to either enroll in a school for the fall of 2026 or apply for Optional Practical Training (OPT).

 • Students continuing school at either a new institution or the same institution in the fall will need to speak with their international adviser/s to ensure paperwork is processed correctly.
 Students starting a new school in the fall may be able to transfer their current visa.
 It is recommended students DO NOT leave the country when transferring visas.
 Students must check with their international adviser for best practices.
 Students who must leave the country for visa needs while in Aspen are required to communicate with the Office of Student Services, as opportunities at the Festival may be impacted.

-• Students not continuing with school after Spring 2024 may consider applying for OPT.
+• Students not continuing with school after Spring 2026 may consider applying for OPT.
 Students should start this application immediately by meeting with their current international student adviser.
 The AMFS must be informed of the application status.

 OPTIONAL PRACTICAL TRAINING

 Optional Practical Training (OPT) is a great option for international students who are finishing school in the United States and do not plan to continue with a new degree in the fall.
 OPT is a period during which undergraduate and graduate students with F-1 status who have completed or who have been pursuing their degrees for more than nine months are permitted by the United States Citizenship and Immigration Services to work towards getting practical training to complement their field of studies on a student visa for at most one year.
 F-1 students are usually permitted a total of 12 months of practical training.
-Any students who meets these requirements will need to contact their current international adviser immediately to start the application process.
+Any students who meet these requirements will need to contact their current international adviser immediately to start the application process.
 The AMFS must be informed of the application status.
 Click here for more information about OPT.

 ADDITIONAL OPTIONS

 Students who do not meet any of the F-1, OPT, or J-1 requirements described above are encouraged to explore other visa possibilities that best suit their situation.
 Please note that the AMFS is unable to sign any documentation to aid in the visa process, with limited exceptions to certain J-1 visas.
 Students wanting to visit the United States on a visitor visa or on ESTA should communicate immediately with their local consulate.
-The AMFS does not suggest traveling with such paperwork as students take the chance of not being granted entrance to the United States at customs.

 09